 Do they offer on-site inspection and bill analysis?

-Do they provide a multi-year financial and energy prediction?
+Do they provide a financial and energy prediction, covering several years?

 Will they handle all paperwork, permits, utility agreements, etc.?

 Is there a full system warranty for five years (or more)?

 Have they accounted for shadowing, poles, wires or future buildings?

 Do they include annual maintenance checks or cleaning?

 Is there a monitoring package included, so you can view the results of your solar system over the Internet?